PraveenBaloda/GitHub-Health-Analytics/progress.md

 | Issue Heatmap | dcc.Graph | `issue-heatmap` |
 | Bot Bar | dcc.Graph | `bot-bar` |
 | Health Dashboard | dcc.Graph | `health-dashboard` |

 ---

+### `app/app.py`
+**Assigned to: [Name]**

+#### What does this file do?
+This is the entry point of the entire application.
+It brings everything together, connecting the visual layout (`components/layout.py`) with all the interactive logic (`callbacks/*.py`), and starts the local web server.

+#### How it works step by step
+1. Handles complex Python import paths to ensure all modules (`src`, `app`) can discover each other no matter where the script is run from.
+2. Initializes the `dash.Dash` application instance.
+3. Sets `app.layout` by calling `create_filters()` and `create_panels()` to construct the UI skeleton.
+4. Registers all the interactive callbacks by importing each `*_cb.py` file and calling its `register(app)` function.
+5. Starts the development server using `app.run(debug=True)` when run directly.

+#### The "ModuleNotFoundError" Bug (and how we fixed it)
+During development, we encountered a tricky `ModuleNotFoundError: No module named 'app.components'; 'app' is not a package` error when running `python3 app/app.py`.

+This happened because of **Name Shadowing**: the folder was named `app/` and the script was named `app.py`.
+When Python runs a script, it automatically adds the script's folder to the *front* of its search path (`sys.path[0]`).
+So when we wrote `from app.components...`, Python looked inside `app.py` (thinking it was the `app` package) and crashed because a script doesn't have a `.components` attribute!

+**How we fixed it**: We added code at the very top of `app.py` to actively detect and remove the script's directory from `sys.path`, forcing Python to look at the root directory where it could properly discover the `app/` folder as a real package.

+---

+## 14. App User Guide & Functionality Overview

+This section is a complete, high-level summary of what the final interactive application is, what controls are available, and what each part of the dashboard actually shows to the end-user.

+### 🎛️ The Global Filters

+At the very top of the dashboard is the control panel.
+Changing any of these filters instantly updates the entire dashboard (except the network graph, which has its own specific dropdown).

+1. **Repository Filter**: A multi-select dropdown containing all 30 tracked repositories.
+You can select one, several, or all of them to compare them side-by-side.
+2. **Ecosystem Filter**: A dropdown that lets you quickly filter the entire dataset down to just one category: `Frontend`, `ML/Data`, or `Backend/DevOps`.
+3. **Date Range Slider**: A two-handled slider covering Jan 2023 through Dec 2024.
+Sliding the handles restricts all data (PRs, issues, commits) to that specific time window.
+4. **Include Bot Activity Toggle**: A simple ON/OFF switch.
+When turned ON, automated bots (like `dependabot` or `pytorchmergebot`) are included in the activity counts.
+When OFF, the dashboard filters out bots, showing *only* real human developer activity.

+---

+### 📊 The Six Visualizations

+The dashboard is laid out in a 3-row, 2-column grid.
+Each panel is designed to answer a specific question about repository health.

+#### 1. Technology Adoption Streamgraph (Top Left)
+- **What it is**: A flowing, centered area chart ("streamgraph") showing activity volume over time.
+- **What it shows**: It aggregates total human activity grouped by Ecosystem.
+As time progresses from left to right, you can see which ecosystems are expanding (getting thicker) and which are shrinking (getting thinner).
+- **Why it matters**: It reveals macro-level trends in the developer community.
+For example, if ML/Data projects see a massive swell in late 2023 compared to Frontend, this streamgraph makes that industry shift immediately visible.

+#### 2. Contributor Collaboration Network (Top Right)
+- **What it is**: A force-directed node graph.
+- **What it shows**: The nodes (dots) are human developers, and the edges (lines connecting them) represent two people collaborating on the same Pull Request or Issue.
+- **Special Controls**: Because a network is specific to a single community, this panel has its own standalone dropdown to select exactly *one* repository.
+- **Why it matters**: It exposes the hidden social structure of the project.
+A healthy project looks like a dense spiderweb (many people collaborating).
+An at-risk project looks like a star or wheel (hundreds of people only interacting with one central maintainer).
+This panel also explicitly calculates and displays the **Bus Factor** (how many people control 50% of the project).

+#### 3. PR Lifecycle & Latency (Middle Left)
+- **What it is**: A split view containing a Sankey flow diagram on the left, and a Box Plot on the right.
+- **What it shows**:
+  - *The Sankey*: Shows the flow of Pull Requests.
+It visually splits the total number of "Opened" PRs into those that successfully "Merged" versus those that were "Closed without Merge".
+  - *The Box Plot*: Shows the statistical distribution of how many hours it takes for a PR to get merged.
+- **Why it matters**: It tells you how welcoming a project is to contributors.
+If 80% of PRs are closed without merging, or if the median merge time is 3 weeks, developers will know not to waste their time submitting code to that project.

+#### 4. Issue Responsiveness Calendar Heatmap (Middle Right)
+- **What it is**: A GitHub-style calendar grid where each square represents a single day in the year.
+- **What it shows**: The color intensity of each square represents the number of Issue events (opened, commented, closed) that happened on that specific day.
+- **Why it matters**: It is the best visual tool for spotting "ghosting" or maintainer burnout.
+If a calendar has consistent dark blocks, the project is highly active.
+If there are massive stretches of blank white space spanning weeks at a time, it means the maintainers went completely unresponsive.

+#### 5. Bot vs. Human Activity Breakdown (Bottom Left)
+- **What it is**: A stacked bar chart comparing the selected repositories.
+- **What it shows**: For each repository, it stacks the volume of *Human* events (blue) on top of *Automated Bot* events (red).
+- **Why it matters**: Open-source metrics can easily be faked or skewed by automation.
+A project might boast "100,000 events", but this chart will instantly reveal if 90,000 of those events were generated by a CI bot endlessly opening and closing test issues.

+#### 6. Repository Health Summary Dashboard (Bottom Right)
+- **What it is**: A clean, tabular scorecard.
+- **What it shows**: It aggregates all the most critical metrics from the other panels into one scannable list.
+For each selected repository, it shows:
+  - Median Merge Time (hrs)
+  - Median Issue Response Time (hrs)
+  - Bus Factor
+  - Bot Activity %
+- **Why it matters**: It serves as the final "Executive Summary".
+After exploring the nuanced charts, a user can look at this table to quickly rank and compare the final health scores of the repositories they are evaluating.

+---
 *Last updated: July 2026*